Get our FREE IIFYM Weight Loss Starter Guide

 What about ice cream?
 Most would say “no”; however, for someone with a high metabolic rate trying to gain weight eating exclusively high fiber carbohydrate sources could make consuming enough calories painful and lead to GI distress.
 Therefore, fitting in foods such as ice cream may be advantageous.

-An adequate diet ultimately depends upon an individual’s situation, preferences, and goals.
+An adequate diet ultimately depends on an individual’s situation, preferences, and goals.

 Clean Eating is typically a Rigid Dieting Practice